Maryland Wheelchair Ramps

 Our heavy-duty bariatric ramps are designed with up to 800 lb. weight capacity.
 They come in different configurations, lengths and widths, and can be customized to your unique needs.
 Whether you need a residential or commercial bariatric ramp, Freedom Mobility can help you choose the right capacity and the right model for your needs.
 Our threshold bariatric ramps feature an interlocking multi-fold design, durable welded construction and easy assembly, which also makes them extremely portable.
 Despite the fact that they are made to support a significant amount of weight, our bariatric ramps are not that heavy and can be folded and carried similar to a suitcase.

-If you or your loved one are looking for wheelchair ramps in Maryland, contact us today and get a quote
+If you or your loved one are looking for wheelchair ramps in Central Maryland, contact us today and get a quote

 Click Here to View Service Areas